-All of the processes I teach are available online.
-I am currently using Zoom, which means that a recording of your lesson will be included in the fee, when it is appropriate to do so (group classes may sometimes be edited before sharing).
+All of the subjects I teach are available online.
+I am using Zoom, which means that a recording of your lesson is included in the fee, and is yours to keep.

 *All fees are suggested-rate-or-any-donation-welcome

 (Please note that the regular classes and workshops appear first, and thus this list may not be in a sensible order, date-wise!)

 Awareness Through Movement Online Classes on Zoom*

 This class is a general class and suitable for all levels of ability – we usually have time for a group chat afterwards for anyone who does not need to dash away.
 I find that these chats are very valuable for deepening the understanding of what Feldenkrais is all about.

 Thursdays @ 6pm

 This is a very gentle class and particularly suitable for anyone with chronic issues with injury, pain, or fatigue.

 *Regular attendees will receive all recordings and notes even if they miss a class